ArikPoghosyan/ArikPoghosyan/README.md

 # 💫 About Me:
-Experienced programmer with a passion for coding spanning 5 years.
+Programmer with a passion for coding spanning 2 years.
 Proficient in Python and C#, I'm on a mission to turn ideas into elegant software solutions.
 Let's collaborate and build something amazing together.